Jun Wang Industrial

 Dongguan City, Guangdong Province, China

-Jun Wang Industrial was established in 2000 and is a leading material supplier specialising in animal patterns and grained materials for the footwear industry, specifically oil, metallic and high shine materials.
-Over a 20 year period of producing some of the finest quality materials, Jun Wang has established relationships with some of the biggest names in footwear and supplies leading brands and retailers including: Caleres, White Mountain, FUI, ESO, Topline, Walmart, Target and Li & Fung to name a few.
+Jun Wang Industrial was established in 2000 and is a leading material supplier specializing in animal patterns and grained materials for the footwear industry – specifically oil, metallic, and high-shine materials.
+Over a 20-year period of producing some of the finest quality materials, Jun Wang has established relationships with some of the biggest names in footwear and supplies leading brands and retailers including: Caleres, White Mountain, FUI, ESO, Topline, Walmart, Target, and Li & Fung, to name a few.
 Jun Wang has now transitioned into a new digital way of collaborating to better connect to their customers and further support their vision of sustainability within footwear.

-Jun Wang see sustainability as an emerging and future trend of the footwear industry, they themselves follow multiple sustainability initiatives to align with their customers’ progressive sustainability strategies.
-A growing pressure for footwear brands is the impact of conscious consumerism and the shift, in the need for greater transparency and sustainability in supply chains.
-Consumers now want to understand the source and lifecycle of their garments, meaning brands are shifting to more sustainable materials and production methods.
-Jun Wang follow the GRS (Global Recycled Standard) and recycle their microfiber and plush faux fur to help create a more sustainable material industry.
-Additionally, Jun Wang all so supply Recycled Polyethylene Terephthalate (RPET) oiled textile.
-RPET is a strong, durable material derived from recycling soda and water bottles to create textiles for shoes, apparel, home textiles and more.
+Jun Wang follows the GRS (Global Recycled Standard) and recycles their microfiber and plush faux fur to help create a more sustainable material industry.
+Additionally, Jun Wang also supplies Recycled Polyethylene Terephthalate (RPET) oiled textile.
+RPET is a strong, durable material derived from recycling soda and water bottles to create textiles for shoes, apparel, home textiles, and more.
 Many brands are now looking for innovative materials such as RPET to limit their supply chain impact and reduce the overall carbon impact of their products.